The following narrative summarizes TTUHSC’s student complaint or grievance policies and procedures.

 d.
 At least three days prior to the hearing, all parties will provide to the chair of the Hearing Committee and the Assistant Vice President for Student Services a list of the names of any witnesses or counsel who will attend the hearing.
 If the student will be represented by counsel, the University will be represented by the Office of General Counsel.
 The student and the involved individuals(s) shall have access to all information to be considered by the Hearing Committee, including the names of all persons giving evidence.

 e.
 The student and the involved parties shall attend the hearing and be offered an opportunity to state their positions and present testimony and other evidence relevant to the case.
 The responsibility of establishing the validity of the complaint rests with the student.

 f.
 The Hearing Committee chair shall keep a recording of the hearing, which shall include date, time, and location of the hearing, names of those present, and any evidence introduced (e.g., records, written testimony, duplicated materials).

 a.
 After completion of the hearing, the Hearing Committee shall meet in closed session and prepare a written recommendation.
 Copies of the Hearing Committee chair’s report shall be forwarded to the involved parties within five working days.

 b.
 The student may request a reconsideration of the case in instances where he or she is dissatisfied with the decision of the Student Hearing Committee.
-The appeal must be made, in writing, within five working days, to the Vice President for Academic Services.
+The appeal must be made, in writing, within five working days, to the Senior Vice President for Academic Affairs.

 c.
-The Vice President for Academic Services will review the complaint resolution and render a decision within five working days.
-The decision of the Vice President for Academic Services is final.
+The Senior Vice President for Academic Affairs will review the complaint resolution and render a decision within five working days.
+The decision of the Senior Vice President for Academic Affairs is final.

 d.
-If the Vice President for Academic Services is serving as a mediator in the case, then the President or his designee will review the complaint resolution and render a decision within five working days.
+If the Senior Vice President for Academic Affairs is serving as a mediator in the case, then the President or his designee will review the complaint resolution and render a decision within five working days.
 The decision of the President is final.